estebanroseroo/VetBookingSystem/README.md

 The application supports operations such as viewing appointments and scheduling appointments.
 It is built using C# for the backend and WPF for the user interface.

-Features
+Features:
-Appointment display
+1. Appointment display
-Schedule Appointment functionality
+2. Schedule Appointment functionality

-Installation
+3. Reading and Writing JSON file

+Installation:
-Clone the repository.
+1. Clone the repository.

-Technologies Used
+Technologies Used:
-C#
+1. C#
-WPF (Windows Presentation Foundation)
+2. WPF (Windows Presentation Foundation)
-Git for version control
+3. Git for version control
-.NET Framework
+4. .NET Framework